Anne Erbe, Co-Chair

 DRAM 53a, Authentic Collaboration See description under Acting.

-DRAM 66a/THST 414a, Lyric Writing for Musical Theater The craft of lyric writing in musical theater, as well as opera libretto writing, crossover work, immersive theater, and plays with music.
+DRAM 66a/THST 4501a, Lyric Writing for Musical Theater The craft of lyric writing in musical theater, as well as opera libretto writing, crossover work, immersive theater, and plays with music.
 Both classic works and new composition used as objects of study.
 Analysis of song form and placement, and of lyric for character, tone, and diction.
 Creation of lyrics in context.
 Noted composers and lyricists of produced musical theater works join the class periodically to comment on the work created.
 Students also have the opportunity to conceive an original work of musical theater, a crossover work, or an opera libretto, and create portions of the score with original lyrics and music by student composers, with whom the writers will collaborate.
 Open to non-Playwriting students and undergraduates.
 Limited enrollment.
 Michael Korie

-DRAM 67b/THST 412b, Libretto Writing for Musical Theater This course combines practical instruction in book writing for musical theater with a close reading of historical and contemporary examples from the genre.
+DRAM 67b/THST 4500b, Libretto Writing for Musical Theater This course combines practical instruction in book writing for musical theater with a close reading of historical and contemporary examples from the genre.
 Open to non-Playwriting students and undergraduates with prior permission of the instructor.
 Limited enrollment.

-DRAM 97a, Industry Practice II A module course for third-year students about to make their way into the industry.
+DRAM 97a/b, Industry Practice II A module course for third-year students about to make their way into the industry.
 This seminar covers refresher topics, including protocols for submitting scripts to professional theaters and agents, writing funding proposals, and ongoing career strategies.
 Jennifer Kiger

 DRAM 97b, Industry Practice I A module course for first-year students.
 Topics include protocols for submissions to professional theaters, prizes, and grants; survey of new play dramaturgy models and American new play development programs; and ongoing career strategies.
 Jennifer Kiger